 Step 2 - Reach model page

-Inside your serving engine namespace page there is a dedicated tab
+Inside your ML Serving namespace page there is a dedicated tab for

 You can start the deployment of a new model by clicking the